 If a tribe said, “This is our land,” another tribe would cry, “No, you stole it from us twenty years ago.”
 Others would reply, “No, you robbed it away from us years before that,” and a different one would shout, “You’re all wrong.
 It was our land, taken from us a century ago,” and none of them would know who stole it before that.
 Any group could come in and take what they wanted without any concern for present occupiers.

-Compare that to the millions enslaved by blacks and Indians themselves, over the millennia.
-How many millions did they torture, kill and enslave?
+Compare that to the millions enslaved by blacks and Indians themselves over the millennia.
+How many millions did they torture, kill, and enslave?

-It is clear that whites paid over and over for their use of slaves.
+Whites paid over and over for their use of slaves.
 Did the Indians ever pay for theirs?
 Did they ever pay for the many Indian tribes they wiped out?

 Inescapably someone was going to discover America and clash with the Indians.
 Indians were lucky white Christians landed first.
-They should be thanking their weather gods for that, instead of bawling in their welfare soup and demonizing white schoolkids.
+They should be thanking their weather gods for that instead of bawling in their welfare soup and demonizing white schoolkids.